-Springbrook is a rural town of nearly 700 people, 28 km west of Tweed Heads.
+Springbrook is a rural town, 28 km west of Tweed Heads.
 The main access road is from Mudgeeraba.

 The Springbrook plateau is the most easterly spur of the McPherson Range.
 It has an average yearly rainfall of 120 inches or 300 cm, and a sub-tropical maritime climate.
 As well as having sub-tropical vegetation, the plateau has warm and cool temperate rain-forests.